zawette/linux-notes/vim.md

 + i inserts where the cursor is ( I inserts at the beginning of the line)
 + a inserts next to the cursor (A inserts at the end of the line)
 + o inserts below the the current line (O insert above the current line)
++ gi inserts in the last insert position
 + r replace char
 + cw change word
 + cc change whole line